G-Abhinav01/Aether-notes-app/current_status.md

 - **UI Layout:** Static UI elements for `FolderListScreen`, `NoteListScreen`, `NoteDetailScreen`, `TaskListScreen`, `SettingsScreen`, and `SearchScreen` have been laid out.
 - **Navigation Flow:** Bottom Tab Navigator for Home (FolderList), Search, and Settings, and Stack Navigation for Folder → NoteList → NoteDetail have been implemented.
-- **Styling Application:** Tailwind/NativeWind classes have been applied for styling, spacing, and text sizes, aiming for a minimal, premium, modern SaaS aesthetic.
+- **Styling Application:** Tailwind/NativeWind classes have been applied for initial styling, but their full effect is hindered by the `tailwindConfigV3` error.

 ### Pending/To Be Verified: